Bensk1/HyriseWorkloadGenerator/README.md

 # HyriseWorkloadGenerator
 A workload generator for hyrise

+### Workload Generator
+only numbers divisible by 5 for distributions only numbers divisible by 100 for queries

+QueryClass
+- selectivity (values that are in the result set)
+- periodic?
+- description

+ToDo:
+random query class which occurs randomly (boundaries) and selects randomly

 ### Table Generator
 The table generator generates tables in a hyrise-suitable format.
 The specifications of the tables to generate have to be provided as a configuration file.
 The specifications are defined in json format.
 An example is given in the config.json file in the tableGenerator directory.